Pre-Move-In Plumbing Guide

 Licensed plumber should verify system integrity before you occupy the home.
 Key tasks include:

-•Whole-house water pressure testing to identify hidden leaks or weak points in the system.
+•Whole-house water and gas pressure testing to identify hidden leaks or weak points in the system.

 •Inspection of exposed piping, looking for corrosion, aging joints, or incompatible materials.